 Their groundbreaking record Phaedra, released in 1974, reacheded gold status in the UK, and it was also the band's first hit album on the Virgin Records label to whom they had recently signed.
 The recording became a milestone in electronic music.Over the last 50 years, the band has released more than 100 studio albums, created over 60 film scores, and were nominated for a Grammy seven times.
 The group's line-up changed many times over the years, with Edgar Froese remaining as the only constant member.

-After Edgar Froese's death in 2015, Tangerine Dream's line-up now consists of Thorsten Quaeschning, Hoshiko Yamane, Paul Frick and Ulrich Schnauss.
-Their album Quantum Gate, based on Edgar Froese’s musical sketches and ideas, was released on the occasion of the 50th anniversary of the formation of Tangerine Dream.
+After Edgar Froese's death in 2015, Tangerine Dream's line-up now consists of Thorsten Quaeschning, Hoshiko Yamane, and Paul Frick.
+The subsequent albums Quantum Gate and Raum are based on Edgar Froese’s musical sketches and ideas.

 A short outline on TD's history

 Edgar Froese initially started his playing career at the famous Zodiak Club in Berlin-Kreuzberg where he met new band member Steve Schroyder, and subsequently added Klaus Schulze and Conrad Schnitzler, a former student of Joseph Beuys, to the band's line-up.

 Eschewing their traditional rock influences, the group were pioneers in innovating a new style of electronic music, which began with Bob Moog's invention of the Moog synthesizer.
 Tangerine Dream composed long pieces with unique structures, opening new dimensions in sound.
 Continuous modified structures – known as sequencing – were combined with distinctive solos.
 This style, often described as the Berlin School and later Kosmische Musik, has influenced the electronic music genre to the present day and is the blueprint for contemporary music genres like Ambient or Trance.